 ** Additional disclaimer: I mention several times in the video, if you’re going to put children in your sauna, do not use long extensions to mount heat lamp bulbs down low.
 These bulbs get super hot near the surface at a distance of 10″ or closer, so you want to keep them up high near the ceiling and out of reach of children.
 I know this is common sense and I don’t really need these disclaimers, but for people who skim the videos and don’t watch the whole thing and don’t hear me say it 3 times in the video…

 How To Build A Near Infrared Heat Lamp Sauna – Should You Even?

-I don’t recommend building a near infrared tent sauna, unless you’re going to construct an insulated enclosure.
+I don’t recommend building a near infrared tent sauna, unless you’re going to construct an insulated (or at least reflective) enclosure.
 Generally for sweating purposes, you’re going to want a full body sweat that doesn’t take an hour to achieve.
 In order to get this out of heat lamp saunas alone, you’ll have to rotate like a rotisserie, and even then you won’t get your legs sweating without additional bulbs or supplemental heat. (an additional heater besides the bulbs)